square/react-square-payment-form/docs/customization.md

 ## Control when the nonce is requested

-Instead of using the `CreditCardSbumitButton`, you can hook directly into the `Context` component to have more control over when form is submitted.
+Instead of using the `CreditCardSubmitButton`, you can hook directly into the `Context` component to have more control over when the form is submitted.

 ```
 import React, { useContext } from 'react';